 When you use direct quotes in your writing, you are using someone else's words or phases exactly as they were originally written.

 But, when you paraphrase, you reword what was written by someone else while still maintaining the original author's ideas.

 You must cite your sources for both.

 Need some citation tips?
-The Purdue OWL site is a good place to start.
+The APA Style website is a good place to start.